-If you are new to the fueling industry, you may have questions about the different types of oil and fuel used in a variety of products and vehicles.
+If you are new to the fueling industry, you may have questions about the different types of fuel and oil used in a variety of products and vehicles.
 As the old cliche goes, “not all [oil] is created equal”.
-It may not be overly important to be knowledgeable about these differences for the average person, but having just a little bit of education can help you appreciate how your home is heated or how farmers are able to use their machinery in an efficient and cost-effective manner.
-Heating oil, dyed diesel, and clear diesel are often confused, as they do share similar properties as petroleum products called distillates.
+It may not be overly important to be knowledgeable about these differences for the average person, but having just a little bit of education can help you appreciate how homes are heated or how farmers are able to use their machinery in an efficient and cost-effective manner.
+Clear diesel, dyed diesel, and heating oil are often confused, as they do share similar properties as petroleum products called distillates.

 What is Heating Oil?